Reilynn-Olsen/Hamming-Distance/README.md

-Tells the hamming distance between two strings of dna .
+Tells the hamming distance between two strings of dna.